◷ Reading Time: 5 minutes

 |CriteriaEvaluating||criteria of a rule is about to be evaluated|

 When on RuntimeEngine.EnableFullLog is set to true, it captures all the events for execution.
 Then RuntimeResult.ConclusionLog can be used to retrieve a generated execution log based on raised events.
 Below is a sample of a conclusionLog:

 Document: discount percentage R1 (Passed=False): Conditions (Count=1): Destination: (Result=false) R2 (Passed=True): Conditions (Count=3): Destination: (Result=true) Age: (Result=true) Is Friday or Monday: (Result=true) R3 (Passed=False): Conditions (Count=3): Destination: (Result=true) Age: (Result=true) Is Firday or Monday: (Result=false) R4 (Passed=False): Conditions (Count=1): Destination: (Result=false) R5 (Passed=False): Conditions (Count=1): Destination: (Result=false) R6 (Passed=False): Conditions (Count=2): Destination: (Result=true) Age: (Result=false) R7 (Passed=False): Conditions (Count=2): Destination: (Result=true) Age: (Result=false)

 When you don’t need a full log, and you are just looking for some specific events, then RuntimeEngine.Events can be set manually to any of the events mentioned above.
 After execution is finished all of the events RuntimeResult.Events will have all the collected execution events:

 Custom Build Reports

 The events can be aggregated to create custom reports.
-Events have semantic relationship as a child-parent relation.
+Events have a semantic relationship as a child-parent relationship.
 To understand and navigate this relationship, out-of-the-box the event aggregation is provided by Report Elements in FlexRule Runtime.